 Globally recognized for being the No. 1 aeronautical university, ERAU provides career services and plenty of networking opportunities through its alumni association.

 The demand for aviation security professionals continues to outstrip the available supply of individuals with the advanced education and skills required in today’s society.
 That’s why Embry-Riddle Aeronautical University has developed the first-ever online Bachelor’s Degree in Aviation Security.
 This program is offered through Embry-Riddle Worldwide and is ideal for high school and two-year college graduates, security professionals, and active or transitioning military.

 The Aviation Security curriculum is designed to meet the needs and demands of the aviation and aerospace industry, as well as the security profession as a whole.

 Students will be introduced to both the science and practical application of aviation security with courses of study in airport security, airline security, general aviation security, corporate security, physical security, aviation legislation, airport management, and national security and intelligence.
 Students are offered a general curriculum that provides for a well-rounded educational experience.

-Completion of this degree program can also prepare students to test for the American Board for Certification in Homeland Security Certified Aviation Security Professional (CASP) exam and for CASP recertification credits, the American Society for Industrial Security International Certified Protection Professional (CPP) exam and for CPP recertification credits.
+Completion of this degree program can also prepare students to test for the American Board for Certification in Homeland Security Certified Aviation Security Professional (CASP) exam and for CASP recertification credits, ASIS International (formerly American Society for Industrial Security, International) Certified Certified Protection Professional (CPP) exam and for CPP recertification credits.
 It also prepares the students for the American Association of Airport Executives Transportation Security Administration approved Airport Security Coordinator exam.

 Embry-Riddle Aeronautical University has developed the first-ever online Bachelor’s Degree in Aviation Security to help meet the growing demand for skilled professionals.